A. Lawrence Lowell: Advisory Committee on Sacco and Vanzetti trial

-Later years
+Later years and death

 Lowell's health declined slowly and his lifelong hearing problems worsened.
 He resigned his position as Harvard's president on November 21, 1932, and served through the following summer.
 During his years as president, enrollment at the College expanded from 3,000 to 8,000 and its endowment grew from $23 to $123 million.
 Lowell's construction projects, some based on the Freshman Halls and the College system, but including Widener Library, the Memorial Church and many others, had transformed the university's infrastructure.
 Also among the new campus buildings of Lowell's tenure was the President's House (later called Loeb House) at 17 Quincy Street, which Lowell commissioned from his cousin Guy Lowell.
 It remained the residence of succeeding Harvard Presidents until 1971.

 Lowell is remembered as well for a donation of one million dollars to help found the Harvard Society of Fellows.
 Years before, he had given $10,500 to purchase a 13-inch telescope for his deceased brother Percival's Lowell Observatory, which in 1930 gained fame as the Pluto Discovery Telescope.

 Lowell's wife of 51 years, Anna Parker Lowell, died in the spring of 1930.

 In retirement from Harvard, he lived on Marlborough Street in Boston's Back Bay and in Cotuit on Cape Cod.
 He owned Conaumet Neck along the shores of Mashpee Pond.
+In his will, he bequeathed land along the pond to The Trustees of Reservations, which maintains it as the Lowell Holly Reservation.

 He headed the Boston Municipal Research Bureau and chaired a Committee on the Reform of Judicial Procedure under the auspices of the Boston Chamber of Commerce.
 He also became head of the Motion Picture Research Council, a group established to promote studies of the social values of motion pictures.
 He published frequently in such periodicals as The Atlantic and Foreign Affairs.

 Lowell was an honorary member of the Massachusetts Society of the Cincinnati and was invested with the Grand Cross of the Legion of Honor of France.

 He died at home on Marlborough Street on January 6, 1943.
 Funeral services were held at Harvard's Memorial Church.